 The emphasis area could be designed upon individual choice, based on a plan that the student will submit to the academic advisor as a rationale for her/his choice of emphasis.
 Courses could be picked from the suggested electives, up to 6 credits.
-Workshops for 3 credits or more could replace some of these electives.
+Students are also encouraged to propose courses towards their emphasis area, as other courses will be considered if they are deemed fit for the chosen area.
 Field practicum and research will be necessarily related to the area of emphasis, in order to provide the students with an in-depth understanding of that area, and with the possibility of applying course work in practice.
 Field placement with local community development organizations and projects will be discussed with the program director and arranged accordingly.